 My curiosity around the 1902 eruption of Mt.
 Pelée, my subsequent commitment to inquire further in detail, then re-narrate it and by extension, re-emphasize its significance and innocent lives lost, was prompted by an art exhibition.
 Toronto-based artist Timothy Yanick Hunter’s recently presented, Volcanic Spin at Cooper Cole Gallery.
 Showing from November 27, 2021 to January 8, 2022, the exhibition departs from found archival fragments on this very event, which the artist came across during a research residency.
 In an invitation to learn and contemplate the tragic event, Hunter assembles vestigial images that trickled out of Mt.
 Pelée in 1902.
 Included in the mix of the exhibition, Hunter reaches beyond the particularities of the event to include stray archival snippets that suggest the social and cultural sentience of the generation that came after this marked moment in Martinique’s history.
 Moreover, Hunter goes a step further, juxtaposing video and sound elements that broadly huddle together the Caribbean diaspora and by extension, affirms the broader Black diaspora in something of a warm and intimate solidarity.
 The result of this assemblage that encompasses the exhibition is a sparse, unassuming, and unembellished installation in an evenly lit room.
 Nevertheless, it is carefully sedimented by the immensity of histories it engages with.

 To extend Trouillot’s point here through Aimé Cesaire’s Discourse of Colonialism, being colonized is to be “thingified.”
 Thingification is the act of considering one’s humanity as less than and drained of meaning.
 In this way, one’s personhood was a thing to be preyed upon, or in the false benevolence of colonizers, a way to spread their surplus enlightenment, rationality, and civilization to natives who needed it.
 In this way, freedom, and its aspiration thereof, wasn’t for the Black population—an intrinsic quality to their being—as it was for those from the Western civilization.
-For this, as Trouillot helps us to understand, the vision for a revolt from the perspective of the enslaved was deemed impossible.
-As such, this “unthinkablity” supports the silencing of facts in the production of public records and the history that endures as truth.
+For this, as Trouillot helps us to understand, the vision for a revolt by slaves as slave owners saw it, was deemed impossible.
+As such, this “unthinkablity” supported the silencing of facts in the production of public records and the history that endures as truth.

 It seems rather apt, that a predator will distance themselves from defeat, or deny the whole instance of predation altogether, especially when their prey rises above subordination to upend said predator.
 History is prescribed by those wielding power, but many Black artists/thinkers like Hunter, in their own modest means through their creativity, continue to find their freedom in the crevices within the powers that are exercised upon them.
 They critically sidestep and circumvent gatekeepers and in doing so, affirm and bolster the richness of Black aesthetics and imagination.